 Offered by the GW School of Medicine and Health Sciences (SMHS), the Medical Research Fellowship Program provides international medical graduates with the skills necessary to enhance their research careers and pursue graduate medical education in the United States.
 Medical, basic sciences, and public health research is available in, but not limited to, the following specialties: anesthesiology, emergency medicine, general surgery, gastroenterology, genomic medicine, healthcare leadership, health systems and operations, hematology, internal medicine and its subspecialties, neurology, obstetrics and gynecology, oncology, ophthalmology, pathology, pediatrics, pharmacology, psychiatry, and urology.
-Since we first launched our program in 2012, 86% of our research fellows have matched to residency positions in the United States and Canada immediately after completion of the program.
+Since we first launched our program in 2012, 86% of our research fellows have matched to residency positions in the United States immediately after completion of the program.

 - Complete and submit Medical Research Fellowship Application

 - Submit one PDF containing all required documents in order as specified in the Application Checklist to the Office of International Medicine Programs (email@example.com)